We stand with Ukraine. To make an impact, please consider donating . Click here for more details.

 - REDIS_DATABASES=16

-image - this is the Redis Docker image that we want to use.
-In our case, we are using the official Redis image from Docker Hub.
+image - this is the name of the Redis image that we will use to create our container.

-ports - this setting defines which ports of the container should be available on the host system.
-In our case, we are forwarding port 6379 from the Redis container to port 6379 on the host system.
+ports - this is a setting that defines which ports of the container should be accessible on the host system.
+In this case, we are forwarding port 6379 of the Redis container to port 6379 of the host system.

-volumes - this setting defines which directories on the host system should be available inside the container.
-In our case, we are mounting directories for Redis data and configuration files.
+volumes - this is a setting that defines which directories on the host system should be accessible inside the container.
+In this case, we are mounting directories with Redis data and configuration files.

-environment - this setting allows us to define environment variables for the Redis container.
-In our case, we are defining the Redis password, port, and number of databases.
+environment - this is a setting that allows us to define environment variables for the Redis container.
+In this case, we define the password, port, and number of Redis databases.

-REDIS_PASSWORD: my-password defines a REDIS_PASSWORD variable with the value my-password.
+REDIS_PASSWORD: my-password defines the REDIS_PASSWORD variable with the value my-password.

-REDIS_PORT: 6379 defines the Redis port to be used in the container.
-By default, Redis uses port 6379, so this variable can be used to change the port to something else if necessary.
+REDIS_PORT: 6379 defines the Redis port that will be used in the container.
+By default, Redis uses port 6379, so this variable can be used to change the port to another if necessary.

-REDIS_DATABASES: 16 specifies the number of Redis databases that will be available in the container.
-Redis supports 16 databases by default, but this setting can be changed with this variable.
+REDIS_DATABASES: 16 defines the number of Redis databases that will be available in the container.
+By default, Redis supports 16 databases, but this parameter can be changed using this variable.

 Running Redis

-Now that we have the docker-compose.yaml file, we can start the Redis container with the command:
+Now that we have the docker-compose.yaml file, we can start the Redis container using the command:

 docker-compose up -d

-This command starts a Redis container in the background (option -d).
-Docker Compose will automatically download and create a Redis container based on the settings specified in the docker-compose.yaml file.
+This command starts the Redis container in the background (option -d).
+Docker Compose will automatically download and create the Redis container based on the settings specified in the docker-compose.yaml file.

 You can check if the Redis container is running by running the command: